acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 </p>
 And we get the flag!

-> Note: the decrypter above cannot be used to decrypt the first output since it uses another algorithm.
+> Note: the decrypter above cannot be used to decrypt the first output beacuse it uses another algorithm.
 I will leave this as an exercise for the readers.